 The request-response domain contains protocols for clients requesting specific information from their peers.
 Examples include requesting specific Beacon blocks matching certain root hashes or within a range of slots.
 The responses are always returned as snappy-compressed SSZ encoded bytes.

 Why does the consensus client prefer SSZ to RLP?

 SSZ stands for simple serialization.
 It uses fixed offsets that make it easy to decode individual parts of an encoded message without having to decode the entire structure, which is very useful for the consensus client as it can efficiently grab specific pieces of information from encoded messages.
 It is also designed specifically to integrate with Merkle protocols, with related efficiency gains for Merkleization.
 Since all hashes in the consensus layer are Merkle roots, this adds up to a significant improvement.
 SSZ also guarantees unique representations of values.

-After the Merge, both consensus and execution clients will run in parallel.
-They need to be connected together so that the consensus client can provide instructions to the execution client and the execution client can pass bundles of transactions to the consensus client to include in Beacon blocks.
-This communication between the two clients can be achieved using a local RPC connection.
-An API known as the 'Engine-API' defines the instructions sent between the two clients.
-Since both clients sit behind a single network identity, they share a ENR (Ethereum node record) which contains a separate key for each client (eth1 key and eth2 key).
+Both consensus and execution clients run in parallel.
+They need to be connected so that the consensus client can provide instructions to the execution client, and the execution client can pass bundles of transactions to the consensus client to include in Beacon blocks.
+The communication between the two clients can be achieved using a local RPC connection.
+An API known as the 'Engine-API'(opens in a new tab) defines the instructions sent between the two clients.
+Since both clients sit behind a single network identity, they share an ENR (Ethereum node record) which contains a separate key for each client (eth1 key and eth2 key).

 A summary of the control flow is shown below, with the relevant networking stack in brackets.

 - Consensus client receives a block via the block gossip protocol (consensus p2p)

 - Consensus client pre-validates the block, i.e. ensures it arrived from a valid sender with correct metadata

 - The transactions in the block are sent to the execution layer as an execution payload (local RPC connection)